MiC 4.0 Basics and Working Groups

 The frame

-With currently 105 members from seven European countries, the Machines in Construction MiC 4.0 working group is the largest network organization and central body in Europe concerned with a uniform digital language and a common understanding of data content and its meaning.
+With currently 126 members from eight European countries, the Machines in Construction MiC 4.0 working group is the largest network organization and central committee in Europe that deals with a uniform digital language and a common understanding of data content and its meaning.

 The problem